Hugh Johns: Football commentator

 Johns became a football commentator at the behest of ATV mogul Lew Grade in 1966.
 ITV's coverage of the 1966 FIFA World Cup had Johns leading the commentary team, which also included Gerry Loftus, John Camkin and Barry Davies (later of the BBC).
-Hugh had the honour of commentating on the final between England and West Germany.
+Johns had the honour of commentating on the final between England and West Germany.
 His description of Geoff Hurst's third goal, England's fourth in a 4–2 victory ("Seconds ticking away as Martin Peters goes forward, er Geoff Hurst goes forward, and he might make it three.
 He has!
 He has!
 And that's it.
 That's it."), was in contrast to his opposite number at the BBC, Kenneth Wolstenholme, with the often quoted line "Some people are on the pitch.
-They think it's all over ... it is now!".
+They think it's all over ... it is now!"

 His finest hour in audience terms came in the 1970 FIFA World Cup, when ITV won the ratings battle with the BBC.
 Johns described all of England's matches in the competition with former national team captain Billy Wright alongside him.
-In the final between Brazil and Italy, when he was partnered with former England captain Bobby Moore, he memorably greeted Pelé's opening goal with the words:
+In the final between Brazil and Italy, when he was partnered with former England captain Bobby Moore, he memorably greeted Pelé's opening goal with the words, "What a beautiful goal from Pelé!
+El Rey Pelé!"

 Although Brian Moore was regarded as ITV's "number 1" commentator, Moore was for many years given the role of Anchorman/Presenter for many major football occasions covered on ITV.
 This led to Johns covering four FIFA World Cup finals in total, from 1966 to 1978, and two FA Cup Finals (1967–68).
-He was also the voice for ITV's live coverage of the European Cup Finals of 1968 - when Manchester United became the first English club to claim the trophy - and the 1970 final, when Celtic lost to Feyenoord.
-Later that year, Johns richly descriptive tones, would be the perfect fit for an epic World cup semi final, in which Italy beat West Germany 4-3 after extra time.
+He was also the voice for ITV's live coverage of the European Cup Finals of 1968 – when Manchester United became the first English club to claim the trophy – and the 1970 final, when Celtic lost to Feyenoord.
+Later that year, Johns richly descriptive tones, would be the perfect fit for an epic World cup semi final, in which Italy beat West Germany 4–3 after extra time.
 Other memorable games that he covered, included the dramatic world cup qualifier on 17 October 1973, when Sir Alf Ramsey's England, failed to beat Poland at Wembley, in front of a 100,000 full house, and many millions watching the match live on ITV, missing out on a place at the 1974 FIFA World Cup finals tournament.
-Hugh commentated on the final of that tournament, with hosts West Germany beating Holland 2–1.
+Johns commentated on the final of that tournament, with hosts West Germany beating Holland 2–1.